Gum Disease Treatment in Golden, CO

 Done under local anesthesia, we use our diode laser to remove plaque and tartar from below the gumline.
 This is called scaling.
 We then make the surface smooth so that the gums can reattach.
 This is called scaling.

-Surgical treatments Include:
+Surgical Treatments Include:

 In this procedure, the gums are lifted back and the tartar is removed.
 We use our laser to clean periodontal pockets, vaporizing infected tissue, and disinfecting the area to activate tissue regrowth.
 The laser energy penetrates the soft tissues while instantly sealing blood vessels and nerve endings.

-Bone grafts
+Bone Grafts

 Bone grafts are used on areas of the jawbone that have deteriorated.
 The grafts are placed and bone mass regrows, stabilizing the teeth.